JOHN 15

 Many true believers are confident that they were “once saved”.
 They doubt, however, whether they are “always saved”.
 This situation can come about for several reasons.
 Some honestly think it arrogant to be sure of heaven.
 Others have misinterpreted and misapplied passages of Scripture which deal with those who only profess faith, and are not genuine.
 Still others are conditioned to look to personal experiences for assurance.
 When these experiences fail to come up to their expectations, then anxious fears arise.

 The root cause of these anxieties is an over-occupation with self, instead of occupation with the Saviour; a failure to turn from looking within and around, to looking above and beyond.
+If what follows can help anxious souls to a calm appreciation of the sufficiency of the person and work of Christ, to God’s glory, then they will have achieved their object.

 The Scriptures would indicate to us that there are various sorts of faith, and we need to be aware of these differences, for they are of vital importance.